tiashDev/pic-docs/docs/source/ipic.rst

    The base exception for all Picturesque exceptions.
 Extends ``Exception``.

-The other exceptions are :py:class:`ipic.errors.PicturesqueUnreconizedCommandException`, :py:class:`ipic.errors.PicturesqueUnreconizedEventException`, :py:class:`ipic.errors.PicturesqueWindowNotFoundException`, :py:class:`ipic.errors.PicturesqueInvalidWidgetException`, :py:class:`ipic.errors.PicturesqueUndefinedTkWinClassException`, :py:class:`ipic.errors.PicturesqueInvalidOSException`, and :py:class:`ipic.errors.PicturesqueInvalidURLException`.
+The other exceptions are :py:class:`PicturesqueUnreconizedCommandException`, :py:class:`PicturesqueUnreconizedEventException`, :py:class:`PicturesqueCommandAlreadyInNamespaceException`, and :py:class:`PicturesqueWindowNotFoundException`, :py:class:`PicturesqueInvalidWidgetException`.

 ``ipic.out`` - The PicturesqueOutputHandler class
 -------------------------------------------------